To the boy who is suddenly surfacing and haunts:

 for the closeness, the itch in my fingers for when you arrive, the thrums

-of the little drummer, proclaiming He must be
+little drummer, proclaiming He must be here now!

-here.
-I lied: I was not waiting, I was barring as much as I could
+I lied: I am not waiting.
+I’m barring as much as I could

 from the inside.
-Even the chandeliers disguised as carpets now
+Even the carpets now are

 again.
 If I ask you to walk away, will you